If you’re on the fence about whether or not the Golden Retriever Beagle mix would make the best dog for you, we’re here to help!

 William A. Priester, D.V.M., M.P.H., Sex, Size, and Breed as Risk Factors in Caine Patellar Dislocation, Veterinary Medical Association,

-Silvia Ruefenacht, Sabine Gebhardt-Henrich, Takeshi Miyake, Claude Gaillard, A Behaviour Test on German Shepherd Dogs: Heritability of Seven Different Traits, Applied Animal Behaviour Science,
+Silvia Ruefenacht, Sabine Gebhardt-Henrich, Takeshi Miyake, Claude Gaillard, A Behavior Test on German Shepherd Dogs: Heritability of Seven Different Traits, Applied Animal Behavior Science,

 Tiffani J Howell, Tammie King, Pauleen C Bennett, Puppy Parties and Beyond: the role of early age socialization practices on adult dog behavior, Volume 6, pages 143-153

 Nathan B Sutter and Elaine A Ostrander, Dog Star Rising: The Canine Genetic System, Nature Reviews Genetics, Volume 5, pages 900-910

 Lowell Acumen DVM, DACVD, MBA, MOA, The Genetic Connection; a Guide to Health Problems in Purebred Dogs, Second Edition, 2011